Ageing of Europe: France

 France overtook Ireland as the European Union member state with the highest birth rate in 2007.
-Projected birth rates indicate that France will have the largest population in the EU by 2050, with 75 million citizens, overtaking Germany, but only the second largest in Europe, with the UK having a larger estimated population.
+Projected birth rates indicate that France will have the largest population in the EU by 2050, with 75 million citizens, overtaking Germany, but only the third largest in Europe, with Russia and the UK having larger estimated populations.
 In 2011, France was the only European Union member with a fertility rate at replacement level, with an average rate of 2.08 children per woman while Ireland's fertility rate declined to 2.01 children per woman, slightly below replacement level.
 The reason for an increase in children is due to the government family benefits that are provided to these families.
 They receive an allowance based on income and how many children they have in the household.

 The total fertility rate (TFR) fell to 1.99 children per woman in 2013 from 2.01 in 2012 and 2.03 in 2010.
 A rate of 2.1 children per woman is considered necessary to keep the population growing excluding migration.

 For the year 2017 the percentage of population aged 60 or older was 25.7%, and projected to increase to 32.2% by 2050.
 The life expectancy at birth in 2010–2015 is projected to be 85 years for females and 79 years for males.